 There then follows a long section of what is, for good reason, known as 'scat'.

-(Not as limited as the Gameboy version though, which only provided fifteen canned missions in a similarly simplistic engine, and subsequently reviewed as well as plague flavoured lollipops.)
+(Not as limited as the GameBoy version though, which only provided 15 canned missions in a similarly simplistic engine, and subsequently reviewed as well as plague-flavoured lollipops.)

-The same basic concept with modern resources however could still be a pretty cool time-killer, with easy patching and DLC and social stuff to help extend the fun.
+The same basic concept with modern resources could still be a pretty cool time-killer, with easy patching and DLC and social stuff to help extend the fun.
 Smuggler Stories, perhaps.
 Or Bounty Hunters: Top Hits.
-Anything really except what we'd probably end up with post Episode 1 - Jar-Jar's Jaunts.
+Anything but what we'd probably end up with: Jar-Jar's Jaunts.
 Even then, I guess it could work if the regular death animations were brutal enough.
 Hmm.
 Someone call Ed McMillen.
 I think I just created the perfect concept for The Binding of Isaac 2...